ansible-collections/ibm_zos_core/docs/source/modules/zos_script.rst

    `zos_copy <./zos_copy.html>`_ uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; Co:Z SFTP is not supported.
 In the case of Co:z SFTP, you can exempt the Ansible userid on z/OS from using Co:Z thus falling back to using standard SFTP.

    This module executes scripts inside z/OS UNIX System Services.
-For running REXX scripts contained in data sets, consider issuing a TSO command with `zos_tso_command <./zos_tso_command.html>`_.
+For running REXX scripts contained in data sets or CLISTs, consider issuing a TSO command with `zos_tso_command <./zos_tso_command.html>`_.

+   The community script module does not rely on Python to execute scripts on a managed node, while this module does.
+Python must be present on the remote machine.